 Create in baseline.
 Extract and transcribe the relevant text to generate translation and cultural adaptation.
 This could involve straight translation or linguistic copy writing.
 For more technical content, the translation will stay close to the source; however, for marketing content like taglines, this content requires recreating to suit the needs of the target demographic.
 Any local version of video footage, which will appear on broadcast media or for web advertising purposes, must look as if it has been created in that language.

 Integrate new content.
 If the original design files are not available, then the new content can be “overlaid” and recreated onto the original text to display in local versions.
 Whether you have access to the original design files or not, most localized content can be seamlessly integrated to generate high quality localized versions of video footage.

 Adapt special effects and music.
 Video footage, whether for global pharmaceutical advertising or employee training programs, often contain certain special effects that must be emulated in each local version.
 For example, the text fonts must be consistent, along with text shadowing and line breaks and synchronization to music.
 Quite often, the music track may be changed to suit the local audience and new content must be adapted to the new music.
 Working with localizing OST also involves a creative process, especially if the original design files and artwork are not available.
 Specialist teams work with large, high resolution files and must apply localization techniques and creative skills to generate high quality video output in multiple languages.

-Content for medical and life sciences, as well as for pharmaceutical companies, is often highly detailed and lengthy, totaling thousands of words to document regulatory compliance in one project.
+Content for medical and life sciences, as well as for pharmaceutical companies, is often highly detailed and lengthy.
 The need for accuracy in translation is obvious, with consequences to health and safety at stake.
 For more information about Welocalize Life Sciences’ multimedia localization programs and industry expertise, contact us.